softwaresaved/ga_group_stats/README.md

 with a single URL per line

-### Specifying the URLs to check, and how searching works
+### How searching works, and specifying the URLs to check

 For each URL you wish to process, add a line to a file specified by `URL_LIST_FILE` in `generate_config.py`.

+The tool is designed to cater for the various idiosyncracies in how GA reports page hits multiple times for the same actual content, and the different page naming conventions that have been historically supported across our website.

-Note that these a number of different permutations of the same URL are supported, given the ways GA reports page hits and the different naming conventions that have been historically supported across our website.
-The ones supported, which seem to cater for at least 99.9% of cases, are:
+Therefore, when it comes to searching the GA data, a number of different permutations of the same URL are supported, which seem to cater for 99% of cases.
+These are:

-- Those which are the exact URL, e.g. `http://software.ac.uk/blog/whats-wrong-computer-scientists`
+- Those that are the exact URL, e.g. `http://software.ac.uk/blog/whats-wrong-computer-scientists`
-- Those which have a date prefix, e.g. `http://software.ac.uk/blog/2013-10-31-whats-wrong-computer-scientists`
+- Those that have a date prefix, e.g. `http://software.ac.uk/blog/2013-10-31-whats-wrong-computer-scientists`
-- Those which have a querystring suffix, e.g. `http://software.ac.uk/blog/2013-10-31-whats-wrong-computer-scientists?mpw=`
+- Those that have a querystring suffix, e.g. `http://software.ac.uk/blog/2013-10-31-whats-wrong-computer-scientists?mpw=`
-- Those which are a combination of the last two
+- Those without a protocol and domain name prefix, e.g. `/blog/whats-wrong-computer-scientists`
+- Combinations of these

 Essentially, the URLs which are supplied are 'shortened' to their core path and page 'meaning', e.g. `blog/whats-wrong-computer-scientists`, to be used for searching.
+This helps to ensure that such variants of this core page can be found, so that stats data for a given page isn't missed.
+Any duplicate 'core pages' in the URL list file are ignored - since you wouldn't want to count the stats twice for the same content.

-This ensures that variants of this core page can be found.
-All others, which shouldn't be counted, are ignored in statistics calculations, e.g. those with prefixes `404`, `/search?`, etc. Any duplicates in the URL list that will essentially match the same page more than once are ignored (so search results are only counted once).
+It's also been implemented to ensure that other page URLs that contain that core page but have different content e.g. `/blog/whats-wrong-computer-scientists-part-ii`, are not counted.
+All other page hits which contain the core page - but are registered in GA as page hits regardless - shouldn't be counted are ignored in statistics calculations, e.g. those with prefixes `404`, `/search?`, etc.

 ### Running the tool